n8ta/jawk/README.md

     1. ORS (str)
     1. RS (str)
     1. SUBSEP (str)
-12. Builtins that are arrays (in this impl read only)
+10. Builtins that are arrays (in this impl read only)
     1. ARGV
     1. ENVIRON

 ## License
-GNU Libjit is GPLv2. (./gnu-libjit-sys/LICENSE)

 Mawk is GPLv2 (./mawk-regex-sys/LICENSE)

-Quick Drop Deque is MIT (./quick-drop-deque/LICENSE)

-The combined project is GPLv2
+Quick Drop Deque is MIT (./quick-drop-deque/LICENSE) The combined project is GPLv2

 ## Running the tests